 Hiding dementia?

-Do you have a loved one with dementia who struggles at home but is completely fine when you get to the doctor’s office?
+Do you have a loved one with dementia who struggles at home but seems completely fine at the doctor’s office?

-Caring for a loved one with dementia can be a challenging and emotional experience.
-One of the more difficult aspects of the disease is that those with dementia can hide their illness and appear normal to others, including their doctor.
+Caring for a loved one with dementia can be an emotional and challenging experience.
+One of the most difficult aspects of the disease is that many people with dementia can hide their illness and appear normal to others, including doctors.

-Unfortunately, this can make getting an accurate diagnosis and appropriate care difficult.
-In this article, we’ll explore how those with dementia can hide the illness and how caregivers can ensure their loved ones get the care they need.
+In this article, we’ll explore how those with dementia hide their symptoms, how “showtiming” fits into the equation, and what caregivers can do to ensure their loved one gets the care they need.

 Hiding Dementia symptoms